 - The Provost or their designee is the initiating authority for this policy.
 The Provost is responsible for the development and implementation of policies and procedures for the administration of the Student Academic Integrity policy.
 The Provost is responsible for notifying the University community of substantial changes to this policy.

-- Additionally, the Associate Dean of Students serves as the primary Conduct Administrator, unless otherwise designated by the Vice President of Student Affairs.
+- Additionally, the Dean of Students or their designee serves as the primary Conduct Administrator, unless otherwise designated by the Vice President of Student Affairs.
 The Conduct Administrator is responsible for Student Conduct & Community Standards to oversee and administrate the policies and procedures for the Student Academic Integrity policy.

 - This policy shall be reviewed a minimum of every three years under the direction of the Provost.

 - Other parties that may be included in the review of the Student Code of Conduct include:

 - Student Conduct ∓ Community Standards office staff;

 - Associate Vice President for Student Affairs & Dean of Students;

 - This policy sets forth the expectations for the responsible acquisition, discovery, and application of knowledge by Students at the University, including the ethical use of information resources, and to ensure the integrity of academic credit and degrees conferred by the University.

 - The University is committed to the ethical pursuit of knowledge.
 To ensure the integrity of faculty evaluation of Students, all members of the University community share responsibility for ensuring that Students have demonstrated successful mastery of the learning objectives for each Academic Activity.
 By conferring a degree, the University is assuring the general public that the Student has successfully met all requirements for graduation, including meeting the learning objectives for each Academic Activity.
 Indifference to academic misconduct is not a neutral act-failure to confront and or deter such behaviors will reinforce, perpetuate, and increase the prevalence of academic misconduct in the University community.